 The film strip slides into a slot positioned directly on top of the LED backlight.
 Using an old-fashioned manual feed — i.e., your fingers — you push or pull the film strip until the image is aligned on the preview displayed by the smartphone screen.
-Tapping the screen focuses the smartphone camera and uses the app’s auto adjustment, while a single slider allows for manual adjustments to the color before shooting.
+Tapping the screen focuses the

 Once the film is in place, press the camera button in the app to snap a photo of, or “scan,” the film.
 From there, the app goes right into a suite of editing tools, including cropping and adjusting the orientation (horizontal shots will need to be rotated).
 The app also includes filters, exposure, saturation, sharpness, warmth and a handful of other editing tools.
 Once finished, tapping on the green check mark automatically saves the photo and takes you to a screen where you can share it or begin a new scan.

 Designed as a tool for non-professional photographers, the Kodak Mobile Film Scanner is very easy to use.
 Set-up was quick, the instructions simple.
 I was scanning and sharing in a matter of minutes.
 Take a few seconds to make sure you don’t load the film upside down and to tap the screen to focus before scanning.
 Otherwise, scans are hard to mess up.